-During fiscal 2023, we invested \$1.1 billion in continuous learning and development.
-With our digital learning platform, we delivered approximately 40 million training hours, consistent with fiscal 2022.
+During fiscal 2024, we invested \$1.1 billion in learning and professional development.
+With our digital learning platform, we delivered approximately 44 million training hours, an increase of 10% compared with fiscal 2023, predominantly due to generative AI training.

 We have skills data for our people, enabling us to flexibly respond to shifting client needs while also recommending skill-specific training based on an individual's interests.
 We upskill people at scale, while proactively defining new skills and roles in anticipation of client needs.
-We expect to double our Data & AI Practice to 80,000 people through hiring, training and acquisitions over the next three years.
+We also continue to steadily increase our Data & AI workforce, reaching approximately 57,000 skilled Data & AI practitioners at the end of fiscal 2024, against our goal of doubling our Data & AI workforce to 80,000 by the end of fiscal 2026.